 Interim financial information for the nine months ended September 30, 2007 for OMX is set forth on pages 14 to 16.
 Below are tables presenting the principal differences between IFRS and U.S. GAAP that are significant to OMX's unaudited consolidated financial statements for the nine months ended September 30, 2007.
-For further discussion of the principal differences between IFRS and U.S. GAAP as they relate to OMX and to its consolidated subsidiaries, see Note 36 to the audited consolidated financial statements on pages FIN-84 to FIN-90, and Note 8 to the unaudited interim condensed consolidated financial statements on pages FIN-94 to FIN-90, there is an additional difference between IFRS and U.S. GAAP related to Capitalization of project expenses.
+For further discussion of the principal differences between IFRS and U.S. GAAP as they relate to OMX and to its consolidated subsidiaries, see Note 36 to the audited consolidated financial statements on pages FIN-94 to FIN-90, and Note 8 to the unaudited interim condensed consolidated financial statements on pages FIN-9 to FIN-15.
+For the nine months ended September 30, 2007, there is an additional difference between IFRS and U.S. GAAP related to Capitalization of project expenses.
 See Note 4(f) above for further discussion.